toschdev/blockie/README.md

 To install Blockie, ensure you have Ignite CLI installed and follow these steps:

-1. Clone the repository or download the source code to your local machine.
-2. Navigate to the root directory of the application in your terminal.
-3. Run the following command to add the app to your global configuration:
+1. Run the following command to add the app to your global configuration:

 ```bash
 ignite app install -g github.com/toschdev/blockie
 ```

-1. You can now use the **`ignite testnet`** command to launch a local version of the app.
+2. You can now use the **`ignite blockie start`** command to launch.

 ## **Development Workflow**